rengotap/brain2/Notes/STAT 516/Simple Linear Regression.md

 - Independent Predictor: $x$
 - Dependent Response: $y$

+We assume the relationship between these two can be approximated as a straight line.

 $β_0$ is the intercept, $β_1$ is the slope ε is the error (wiggle room).
 Expect ε to equal 0 in this class.
 ### 4 Assumptions of a Simple Linear Regression